Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: A Numerical Study

-In contrast with the competitive equilibrium, which is independent of the dynamical parameter $\alpha, \alphap, \beta, \betap$, deflationary equilibria are characterized by prices and production levels that depend on the parametrisation of the dynamics.
+In contrast with the competitive equilibrium, which is independent of the dynamical parameters $\alpha, \alphap, \beta, \betap$, deflationary equilibria are characterised by prices and production levels that depend on the parametrisation of the dynamics.
 Explicit expressions for the stationary prices/productions are, however, difficult to compute analytically.

-Figure~\ref{fig:inf_eq} shows an example of the convergence of inflation-adjusted prices towards their stationary values.
-In this preliminary study we have found equilibria to be rather stable.
+Fig.~\ref{fig:inf_eq} shows an example of the convergence of inflation-adjusted prices towards their stationary values.
+Note that in real terms, the stationary price level is above the equilibrium value.
+Throughout our simulations we have found these equilibria to be rather stable. {For a fixed value of $\omega$, the transition between deflationary equilibria and competitive equilibrium occurs at a value $\alpha_d(\varepsilon)$ which is difficult to compute analytically.
+We can nevertheless locate this transition numerically by simulating the stability matrix in the no-shortage cone mentioned in the previous subsection.
+Results are reported in Fig. \ref{fig:transition_deflat}.}

-These deflationary equilibria disappear when $\omega=0$.
-The corresponding phase diagrams in that case are similar, when $\varepsilon > 0$, to those of Fig.~\ref{fig:phase_diagrams}, but with a wider region corresponding to the competitive equilibrium phase.
-When when $\varepsilon < 0$, the only possibilities are cycles/chaos (yellow phase) or a complete crash (black phase).
+However, these deflationary equilibria make little economic sense in the long run, because (a) the stationary level of production tends to be extremely small compared to equilibrium values and (b) forecasts of consumption (for households) and profits (for firms) systematically overshoot their realized counterparts.
+One expects that in such situations, like in the case of economic collapse, the influence of monetary and fiscal policies cannot be neglected.
+Furthermore, we expect that when biases are strong and systematic, agents would soon adapt and change their forecasting rules accordingly.
+Such an extension is however beyond the scope of the present paper, but a natural conjecture is that firms would react more strongly to imbalances (i.e. increase the coefficients $\alpha, \alphap, \beta, \betap$), which would drive the system back in the competitive equilibrium phase or in the oscillatory phase.

-We underline finally that we have not found, within the present specification of the model, inflationary equilibria where the demand for labour exceeds the supply (although one can easily produce some non-Phillips inflation in competitive equilibria).
-However, introducing precautionary savings that yield non-zero interest rate leads to new phenomena, including a whole region where inflationary equilibria are found.
+We finally point out that we have not found, within the present specification of the model, inflationary equilibria where the demand for labour exceeds the supply.
+However, we have found that introducing precautionary savings used to buy interest rate paying bonds leads to new phenomena, including a whole region where {\it inflationary} equilibria are now found.